epvario/.github/profile/README.md

 <img align="right" height="200" alt="403388137-8c4eb38d-10e6-4f49-a6d1-fa12b550919c" src="https://github.com/user-attachments/assets/311c134d-0fa0-4c66-8a85-0490252111ef" />

-EPVario is a powerful open source variometer for paragliding, designed to be mounted on your risers.
+EPVario is a powerful open source variometer for paragliding, designed to be mounted on your risers, its just above 80g.

 Core component is a RP2040 microcontroller, the flagship chip designed by Raspberry Pi in the UK, and a WeAct Studio, 2.9 Inch, Epaper module providing a future proof hardware platform with excellent readability, even in direct sunlight.